learnpixelart/pixelart/pixelart-characters/README.md

-Note: List all parts (such as face, clothes, eyes, etc.) that make up a character in the paste order, that is, the algo generates an empty pixel image / canvas and than adds - or is that composes or pastes - one part after the other on top all the way from face to hair.
+Note: List all parts (such as face, clothes, eyes, etc.) that make up a character in the paste order, that is, the algo will generate an empty pixel image / canvas and than adds - or is that composes or pastes - one part after the other on top all the way from face to hair.